-The Nespresso machine looks great on the snazzy marketing material, but does it really live up to the hype of being a full fledged espresso maker alternative?
-No, not really, let’s be honest, there will always be a place for a proper espresso machine.
-But if you want a to brew decent a palatable coffee at home with little to no fuss then the Nespresso machine is more than capable of keeping up with the big boys on the coffee pod stage, such as Keurig, and in my opinion it actually brews a better tasting cup.
+The Nespresso machine looks great on the snazzy marketing material, but does this coffee brewer actually live up to the hype of being a full fledged espresso maker alternative?

+NO, not exactly, let’s be honest, there will always be a place for a proper espresso machine.
+But if you want a to brew decent, palatable coffee at home with little to no fuss then the Nespresso machine is more than capable of keeping up with the big boys on the coffee pod stage, such as Keurig, and in my opinion, it actually brews a better tasting cup.

-With that being said, I must admit the Nespresso machine does do a good job of replicating a coffee on-par with almost any high street coffee house ….but its not in the same ball-park when compared to say freshly ground coffee brewed using the Pour Over.
+With that being said, I must admit the Nespresso machine does do a good job of replicating coffee on-par with almost any high street coffee house (but it's not in the same ballpark when compared to say freshly ground coffee brewed using the manual pour over).

-What Is An Nespresso Machine?
+What is a Nespresso Machine?

 Nespresso machines are simply a single serve coffee maker that utilizes prepackaged coffee pods.
-Through these pods the Nespresso can brew either an Espresso or Lungo style of coffee (at the time of writing there are several types of both espresso and Lungo capsules within the Nespresso range).
+Through these pods, the Nespresso can brew either an Espresso or Lungo style of coffee (at the time of writing there are several types of both espresso and Lungo capsules within the Nespresso range).

 One of the advantages of using the Nespresso coffee machine is that you don’t have to grind, weigh or prepare your coffee for each brew.
 The Nespresso capsules are already pre-measured with the perfect amount of coffee.

-Nespresso Machine vs Dolce Gusto
+Nespresso Machine vs. Dolce Gusto

-If you have been looking to buy a Nespresso machine you may have also come across the single-serve system called Dulce Gusto, which is another similar looking machine by the makers of Nespresso (Nestlé).
+If you've been looking to buy a Nespresso machine, you may have also come across the single-serve system called Dulce Gusto, which is another similar looking device by the makers of Nespresso (Nestlé).

 - Nespresso capsules are made of pure coffee.
 This brewer only produces pure espresso “like” coffee.
 You get a fresh cup of coffee, free of any additives and flavors.
-You can then add milk, cream, frothed milk etc. to your coffee once it has been brewed.
+You can then add milk, cream, frothed milk, etc. to your coffee once it has been brewed.

 - Dolce Gusto capsules come already flavored.
-With this brewer you buy flavored coffee pods that contain everything in them such as coffee, artificial flavors as well as powder milk etc. With the Dolce Gusto you will find a large variety of flavors such as Cappuccino, Latte Machiatto, and Chococino, to name a few.
+With this brewer, you buy flavored coffee pods that contain everything in them such as coffee, artificial flavors as well as powder milk, etc. With the Dolce Gusto, you will find a large variety of flavors such as Cappuccino, Latte Machiatto, and Chococino, to name a few.
 This coffee pod brewer is very similar to the Keurig machines.

-Which one is better really boils down to how you like your coffee.
-If you like to drink a lot of sugary, chocolatey, latte, Starbucks-like drinks then you’ll probably love the Dolce Gusto.
+Which one is better boils down to how you like your coffee.
+If you like to drink a lot of sugary, chocolatey, latte, Starbucks-like drinks, then you’ll probably love the Dolce Gusto.

-How To Use Nespresso Coffee Machines?
+How to use Nespresso Coffee Machines?

 Once ready, just place your chosen coffee capsule into the machine, pull down the lever, and press a button (see I told you it was easy).
 Surprisingly, the brewed coffee comes out almost immediately after pressing the button.